'}}

 First and foremost, Pope Sylvester I was the 33rd Pope and he served during a pivotal time in the growth of the Christian Church.
 He held the position from January 314 to his death in 335.
 His tenure coincided with the rule of Emperor Constantine the Great, who ended Roman persecution of Christians with the Edict of Milan in 313.

-See also Wilfrid
+See also Lucy

 Second, Pope Sylvester I is celebrated for his contributions to the organizational structure of the Church.
 He helped establish the temporal power of the Popes when he converted Constantine to Christianity.
 This significant event not only changed the fate of Christianity - making it the dominant religion in the Roman Empire - but also set the foundation for the Papal States.